-VFA's subadvisers may, but are not required to, participate in commission sharing arrangements whereby the subadviser requests brokers affecting transactions on behalf of its clients to allocate a portion of the commission to a commission credit account maintained by the executing broker or a commission management provider.
+VFA's subadvisers may, but are not required to, participate in commission sharing arrangements wherebythe subadviser requests brokers affecting transactions on behalf of its clients to allocate a portion of the commission to a commission credit account maintained by the executing broker or a commission management provider.
 The subadviser can direct an executing broker or commission management provider to pay independent research providers (which may or may not be other brokers) for research products and services.
-Commission sharing arrangements may be used to pay for both proprietary and third party research products and services.
 Commission sharing arrangements enable a subadviser to direct trades to broker-dealers irrespective of whether or not the broker provides research products and services.
-Subsequently, the subadviser will direct the executing broker or commission management provider to pay the research provider from the commission credit account.
+Subsequently, the subadviser will direct the executing broker or commission management provider from the commission credit account.